 Fortunately in the canned Spanish data sets I know enough Spanish to detect most of the errors.
 I am at an advanced level and in many cases of the canned programs I sense the author was at a beginning to intermediate level.

-As I wrote in the last two “memory hoax” editions of the Magnetic Memory newsletter, I’m not at all inclined to toss these software programs into the dustbin.
+As I wrote in two previous “memory hoax” editions of the Magnetic Memory Method blog, I’m not at all inclined to toss these software programs into the dustbin.
 I only think that their use is severely limited without some form of “soft” memorization strategy.

 I call it “soft” because I am borrowing a term from Systema, which is the martial art I study.
 In this art, we absorb the energy of the attacker and redirect it into the attacker’s body with the minimal amount of movement, effort and technique.